|British Sky Tours||

 They also often forecast events completely wrong.
 When Ronald Reagan became President the ‘ institutional wisdom’ in the FCO was that Californian conservatives would show the special relationship a lot less respect than did East Coast liberals.
 That wasn’t the message given to me by several well-known American journalists enjoying the farewell Carter and hello Reagan party in the State Department on the afternoon of the Inauguration.
 And Margaret Thatcher soon proved the American journalists better judges of their own country.

-British diplomats are briefed to claim that as a country we punch above our weight.
+British diplomats are taught to claim that as a country we punch above our weight.
 This is glib nonsense.
 We punch a long way below it.
 Britain's Armed Forces do a great deal with very sparse resources.
 Our politicians' record in supporting them while they fight our battles remains shameful.
-At present our forces are fighting one major campaign in Afghanistan while containing four other major trouble spots.
-Our three services have about half the strength they need in ships, aircraft and people.
-Americans are puzzled by the contempt with which the present Government are held over here, particularly by those of us - a dwindling number - who have worn the Queen's uniform.
+At present our forces are still involved with one major campaign in Afghanistan while containing four other major trouble spots.
+Our three services have about a quarter of the strength they need in ships, aircraft and people.
+Americans are puzzled by the contempt with which most politicians and officials are held over here, particularly by those of us - a dwindling number - who have worn the Queen's uniform.
 All we see is an increasing burden placed on our Armed Forces coupled with repeated major reductions in their strength.
-The Royal Navy has been promised two new aircraft carriers and many other vessels yet after nearly twelve years in office this Government has only just started building the ships - for electoral reasons - built half the numbers of destroyers originally planned and cancelled many, many more ships and submarines.
+The Royal Navy was promised two new aircraft carriers and many other vessels yet after nearly twelve years the Labour Government only just started building the carriers for electoral reasons - while both Labour and Conservatives built half the numbers of destroyers originally planned and cancelled many, many more ships and submarines.
 Compare this record with the construction programme of the United States Navy.
 Twelve years is plenty of time to design and build new aircraft carriers.
-The ships ought to be cruising the South Atlantic and the Arabian Sea.
+After a long political battle against the government at last the first aircraft carrier has completed sea trials.
+She'll wait another two years for a single strike fighter squadron.
+The ships ought to be cruising the Atlantic Ocean and the Arabian Sea.

 Diplomatic and military independence require commitment – to gathering accurate intelligence, maintaining strong long range intervention forces and a hefty budget for overseas aid that supports our national diplomatic goals.

 Why not just defend our own borders?
 Why go to all the expense of maintaining long range naval, land and air power for Global intervention?
-Add up the cost of trying to provide security for the World's air travel over the last thirty years.
+Add up the cost and inconvenience of trying to provide security for the World's air travel over the last thirty years.
+Better to destroy the fanatics in the Syrian and Iraq deserts.
 Moreover, America cannot shoulder the whole world's burdens, nor should they.

 Ensign Franklin D Roosevelt with the Prime Minister